July 2024

 Shelter Arrears

-Recipients with shelter arrears should be instructed to contact their respective Housing Service Manager for information on housing-related services that may be provided under the Community Homelessness Prevention Initiative (CHPI).
+Recipients with shelter arrears should be instructed to contact their respective Housing Service Manager for information on housing-related services that may be provided under a Ministry of Municipal Affairs and Housing (MMAH) program to prevent homelessness.

-If supports are not available through the CHPI, then payment of arrears related to shelter may be covered as a discretionary benefit under Ontario Works where approved by the Administrator.
+If supports are not available through an MMAH program to prevent homelessness, then payment of arrears related to shelter may be covered as a discretionary benefit under Ontario Works, where approved by the Administrator.

 Canada-Ontario Housing Benefit